OSGP/Documentation/Opensourcecommunity/Contributing-to-documentation.md

 4. Sign the CLA using [cla-assistant](http://52.16.237.165/) (a comment by CLAAdmin will appear for your pull request to help you out).

 5. Assign a maintainer to accept/evaluate your pull request.
-The current maintainer can be found in the [documentation](http://54.77.62.182/documentation/chapter4/section3.html).
+The current maintainer can be found in the [governance paragraph](../Opensourcecommunity/Governance).

 Some information on GitBook and using Markdown can be found [here](http://help.gitbook.com/), more elaborate information on GitHub-flavored Markdown is found [here](https://help.github.com/articles/github-flavored-markdown/).
 If you like to upload illustation, you can use git or [Github](https://help.github.com/articles/adding-a-file-to-a-repository/)